binarypatrick/binarypatrick.github.io/src/data/blog/2025/systemd-remounting-service.md

 title: "Systemd Remounting Service"
 pubDatetime: 2025-07-07
 category: "General"
-tags: ["LXC", "systemd", "High Availablity", "Service Setup"]
+tags: ["LXC", "systemd", "high availablity", "service setup"]
 description:
   "In systemd, you can create an remount unit to ensure share stay mounted.
 This would work +perfectly, except, LXC does not support this systemd unit.
 So instead I created a service